Fiction » Fantasy »

 "Watch it, will you?" he grumbled before stalking off.

-Zaeden made a rude gesture at the man's retreating back before he knelt down to pick up his fallen meal.
+Zaeden made a rude gesture at the man's retreating back before he knelt to pick up his fallen meal.
 When he stood, he looked around the square for a place to dispose of it, and his blue eyes noticed a figure just a few paces ahead of him.
-Her hair was what caught his eye, for he remembered it from The Bar.
+Her hair was what caught his eye, for he remembered it from the bar.
 Styled the same way, braided over her shoulder.
 The girl, Roeve Thelle.

-He surveyed her for a few moments, she had her side to him, and on hand was clasped around her wrist as she looked on at something.
+He surveyed her for a few moments.
+She had her side to him, one hand was clasped around her other wrist as she looked on at something.
 He followed her gaze and saw that she seemed to be staring at a canvas image hanging from a building on the opposite side of the square.
 He knew that image, everyone did.
 They put it up every year, to remember.

 His eyes darted to the portrait for a second, and he then spoke.